rclone/rclone/vfs/vfs.md

     --vfs-read-wait duration   Time to wait for in-sequence read before seeking (default 20ms) --vfs-write-wait duration  Time to wait for in-sequence write before giving error (default 1s)

-When using VFS write caching (!--vfs-cache-mode! with value writes or full), the global flag !--transfers! can be set to adjust the number of parallel uploads of modified files from the cache (the related global flag !--checkers! has no effect on the VFS).
+When using VFS write caching (`--vfs-cache-mode` with value writes or full), the global flag `--transfers` can be set to adjust the number of parallel uploads of modified files from the cache (the related global flag `--checkers` has no effect on the VFS).

     --transfers int  Number of file transfers to run in parallel (default 4)